+There were no transactions with key management personnel for the years ended December 31, 2021, 2020 and 2019.
 Certain administrative functions of the Company are performed by the officers of a related party under common ownership at no cost to the Company.
-There is no outstanding liability relating to these transactions as of December 31, 2020 and 2019.